rsanchez-dv/Sentiment_Analysis/README.md

 ## Overview

-The scope of this capstone is centered around the data processing, exploratory data analysis, and training of a model to predict sentiment on user reviews.
+The scope of this capstone is centered around data processing, exploratory data analysis, and training of a model to predict sentiment on user reviews.

 ![End goal of the model](./resources/sentiment-analysis.png)

 ### Business Goals

-Create a model to be able to be used in generating sentiment on reviews or comments found on external / internal websites to give insights on how people feel about certain topics.
+Create a model to be able to be used in generating sentiment on reviews or comments found on external/internal websites to give insights on how people feel about certain topics.

 This could give the company insights not easily available on sites where ratings are required or for internal use to determine sentiment on blogs or comments.